Morgan Wallen in a white t-shirt with a backwards cap

 Don't Think Jesus

 He delivers perhaps the vocal of his career to date on the story of a hell-raising boy seeking forgiveness.
-Along with the likes of ‘Dying Man’ and ‘Livin’ The Dream’, these ballads find Wallen transforming his often blunt, straight-talking candour into endearing sincerity.
+Along with the likes of ‘Dying Man’ and ‘Livin’ The Dream’, these ballads find Morgan transforming his often blunt, straight-talking candour into endearing sincerity.

 4